keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 ## Data Augmentation

-In our previous finetuning exmaple, we performed a static resizing operation and did not include any image augmentation.
+In our previous finetuning exmaple, we performed a static resizing operation and did not utilize any image augmentation.
 This is because a single pass over the training set was sufficient to achieve decent results.
 When training to solve a more difficult task, you'll want to include data